DeveloperSupport/WordyPuzzles/!readme.txt

 terms: you might use it if you let me know you want to use it. good for learning purposes. contact info: developersupport@mountaincomputers.org

+requirements.
+1. sqllite nuget packages (see png screenshot)
+2. be sure to put the database in your debug or release folder during development testing